 Are you already enjoying warmer temperatures?
-Because around this parts, we've had a wonderful week!
-There is going to be rain on the following days but I'm not complaining, I'm enjoying the warmer days.
+Around this parts, we've had a wonderful week!
+There is going to rain on the following days but I'm not complaining, I'm enjoying the warmer days.

 With Spring here and Easter quickly approaching, I set to work on my Easter mantel and tablescape.
 Lots of rabbits, eggs, chicks, and flowers have invaded my home ;)

 For my mantel, I wanted a rabbit to take center stage, but I didn't want Peter Rabbit, no, he is everywhere!
 Instead, Gloria (as my son named her), hop out with her looong ears and rosie cheeks.

 The bunny art was done on the old love wall plaque, you can check how to build it right HERE.
 Now, for the painting, I chose something pretty easy, a bunny, even a child can do this project, and that's what I was going for, something that looked like it was done by a kid.
 Well, that's the look I wanted not only because I love it but I guess that's also my painting level. ;)